finom/next-smoothie-zod/README.md

 export default MyPage;
 ```

 When **vovk-zod** is installed [zodValidateOnClient](https://github.com/finom/vovk-zod/blob/main/zodValidateOnClient.ts) is enabled by default as `validateOnClient` config option to validate incoming reqests on the client-side.
-Please check [customization docs](https://docs.vovk.dev/docs/customization) for more info.
+Please check [decorators docs](https://vovk.dev/decorators) for more info.

 ## Working with `FormData`